 Prevention.
 Provision.
 Preparation.

-We address the issue holistically by providing prevention services before families reach crisis, shelter and case management to provide for needs when they become homeless and lastly; preparation or stabilization programs once they have secured housing to ensure they remain independent.
+Family Promise of Gallatin Valley addresses family homelessness by providing prevention services before children and their families reach crisis; shelter and case management to provide for needs if they become unhoused, and stabilization programs once families have secured housing.

 Prevention and Diversion